tskoyo/MEV-Forensics-Agent-ETHGlobal-OpenAgents-Project-Plan/README.md

 Investigation protocol:
 1. Call get_trade to load the tx.
 2. Call simulate_at_state at block N-1 to establish expected PnL.
 3. Compare expected vs realized.
-If within 5%: report A2 with no clear root cause and stop.
+If within 5%: report A2 → B9 (no clear
+   root cause) and stop.
 4. Call get_block_txs to find all txs in the same block touching the same pool, at a lower index than the target tx.
 5. If a candidate is found: call get_tx_trace on it to confirm it